Understanding the Read Aloud Task in PTE Academic, UKVI & Core

 Descriptive Narratives

-Some passages are purely descriptive, painting a scene or describing a person, place, or event.
-These require expressive reading and varied intonation to reflect the descriptive nature of the text.
+Some passages are completely descriptive, painting a scene or describing a person, place, or event.
+These require expressive reading and varied intonation to reflect the expressive nature of the text.

 Example topics: Travel descriptions, Historical accounts